smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 I need sample means and covariances - they can be extract from a list of sample statistics.
 I need estimated indicator intercepts and residual variances - they can be extracted from `estimates`.
-Also I need estimated latent means and error variances - they have already been extracted.
+Also I need estimated latent means and variances - they have already been extracted.

 ``` r
 # Get sample statistics